shingo256/trashed/README.md

 ## Viewing/editing system trash can in Emacs

 Open, view, browse, restore or permanently delete trashed files or directories in trash can with Dired-like look and feel.
-The trash can has to be compliant with [freedesktop.org](https://freedesktop.org/wiki/Specifications/trash-spec/).
 In Emacs, You can trash files by deleting them with `(setq delete-by-moving-to-trash t)`.
 This package provides a simple but convenient user interface to manage those trashed files.

-Native Windows Emacs (so-called NTEmacs) uses Windows native trash can by default, which is out of scope of this package.
-If you want to use freedesktop based trash can and Trashed in native Windows Emacs, you can do `(fmakunbound 'system-move-file-to-trash)`.
+Supported trash can formats are currently Windows 10 Recycle Bin (when `(eq system-type 'windows-nt)`) and [freedesktop.org Trash Can](https://freedesktop.org/wiki/Specifications/trash-spec/) (otherwise).

 ## Installation